bohdanmartines/bohdanmartines.github.io/_posts/2026-01-10-webchat-application-demo.md

 **Registration:**

 Users can create an account by providing username and password.
-Email and password confirmation are omitted for simplicity.
+For simplicity, email and password confirmation are omitted.

 ![Registration Page](/assets/2026-01-10/registration.gif)